Luk4x/dev-contabil/README.md

 # Dev Contábil

 ## About
-Dev Contábil was a project for an accounting site, built in the event "Missão Programação do Zero" with HTML, CSS and a little JavaScript, by Rodolfo Mori.
+Dev Contábil was a project for an accounting site, built in the event "Missão Programação do Zero" with HTML, CSS and a little JavaScript, with Professor <a href="https://www.linkedin.com/in/rodolfomori/" target="_blank">Rodolfo Mori<a>.
 It was a simple and fun project to do, I really liked the result, and I also added some improvements like responsiveness and other small details.

 ## Result
 <p align="center">